 During a natural birth, an infant must travel through the birth canal.
 While many babies are delivered via natural birth without issues, during some births, shoulder dystocia will occur, and medical intervention will be needed to help the baby pass through the birth canal.
 Shoulder dystocia can lead to substantial and lasting injuries, and a doctor who fails to prevent harm caused by shoulder dystocia may be liable for medical malpractice.
-If your child suffered a birth injury due to shoulder dystocia, it is advisable to talk to a knowledgeable attorney regarding the evidence that you must present to recover damages.
-The capable New Mexico birth injury lawyers at the Branch Law Firm have ample experience advocating for families harmed by devastating birth injuries, and we will work diligently to help you protect your interests.
+If your child suffered a birth injury due to shoulder dystocia, it is advisable to talk to a knowledgeable Albuquerque shoulder dystocia attorney regarding the evidence that you must present to recover damages.
+Our Albuquerque birth injury lawyers at the Branch Law Firm have ample experience advocating for families harmed by devastating birth injuries, and we will work diligently to help you protect your interests.

 Complications of Shoulder Dystocia